 Avoid direct physical contact with a suspected person with ebola.
 Greeting with a bow or with folded hands and palms together instead of a handshake is advisable.
 Thorough hand washing after coming in contact with a suspected individual will help to avoid infection.

 The body fluids like urine, stool, sputum, e.t.c of the sick person should be disinfected thoroughly before being disposed of.
 The bedding and soiled clothes are soaked in antiseptic solution first, then washed and dried in strong sunlight or hand dried by hot iron.
 Individuals strongly suspected of EVD should be immediately put in isolation.
 Persons nursing them are supposed to wear protective mask, goggles, cap, gown, gloves and shoes to prevent any direct contamination through body fluids of the sick person.
 W.H.O. has issued guidelines on how to put on and remove this protective clothing.

 In case of death, the body should be handled with gloves as it is also potentially infectious.
 It should be washed thoroughly, people should be discouraged from coming close to it, only those directly working on it should be allowed to touch it.
 After washing it should be wrapped in plastic cover and then buried as deep as possible.

 Eventually there will be preventive vaccination, drugs and successful treatment for EVD as has emerged for so many diseases.
 Till then, people have to be sensitized to be vigilant about EVD and how best they can prevent it.
 Ministry of Health, Government of Rwanda is taking very good initiative regarding sensitizing people in communities and medical personnel down to level of health centers regarding preventive measures for EVD.
 In spite of its close proximity to DRC, there have been no documented cases here so far.

-The author is a Specialist internal medicine-Ruhengeri Hospital
+The author is Specialist internal medicine at Ruhengeri District Hospital